Ed94/refactor/Readme.md

 With the refactors applied a meson configuraiton is setup (`meson.build` in test) and run to build.
 So long as it compiles, the feature set of the current version should work fine.

-* There is an extra file `stb_image` that is currently be parsed but its unused.
+* There is an extra file `stb_image` that is parsed but unused during compilation.
   * Planned for use in the namespace addition todo.

 ## TODO: